renatoathaydes/osgi-run/README.md

 If the library you want to use cannot work within the OSGi environment even as a wrapped bundle (as discussed above), then you have only one option: add your jar to the system classpath by making it a system lib.

+In short, system libs allow you to run some parts of your application in a regular Java environment (single classpath), while others run inside the OSGi container, allowing you to benefit from both worlds.

+You get the modular design and awesome features of OSGi where you want it, but can still benefit from any JVM component whatsoever.

-For example, if you want to add [Frege](https://github.com/Frege/frege) scripting to your application, you'll find that [it's basically impossible](https://github.com/Frege/frege-interpreter/issues/31) to make the Frege interpreter work in OSGi because it uses its own complex classloader.
+For example, if you want to add [Frege](https://github.com/Frege/frege) (Haskell in the JVM) scripting to your OSGi application, you'll find that [it's basically impossible](https://github.com/Frege/frege-interpreter/issues/31) because it uses its own complex classloader to load modules.

 However, by turning the Frege REPL into a system lib, it will start just as if it were in a regular Java application: